mcdemarco/the-new-kitchen-cookbook/fish/salmonSteaks.md

 # Soy Sauce Salmon Steaks

 This recipe was inspired by an oversized 1.5 lb. salmon steak, which I cut in half down the spine line in order to put the skin side down.
 Quantities are approximate.

-It served two.
+Serves 2.

 ## Ingredients